KohlerHECTOR/PANDROIDE/README.md

-New version of the Olivier Sigaud's code https://github.com/osigaud/Basic-Policy-Gradient-Labs that includes CEM (Cross Entropy Method), new visualisations, and a Beta policy.
+New version of Olivier Sigaud's code https://github.com/osigaud/Basic-Policy-Gradient-Labs that includes CEM (Cross Entropy Method), new visualisations, and a Beta policy.

 # Code usage